cwfparsonson/ddls/README.rst

 Note that the above actions can be taken by any agent.
-This could be a heuristic, such as one of the heuristics available in ``ddls.environments.ramp_cluster.agents`` or your own heuristic, or a learning agent. (see ``ddls.environments.ramp_job_partitioning.ramp_job_partitioning_environment.RampJobPartitioningEnvironment`` to see how we controlled the operation partitioning task with a learning agent and all other tasks with standard heuristics and then interfaced with the ``RampClusterEnvironment`` object each time ``RampJobPartitioningEnvironment.step()`` was called).
+This could be a heuristic, such as one of the heuristics available in ``ddls.environments.ramp_cluster.agents`` or your own heuristic, or a learning agent (see ``ddls.environments.ramp_job_partitioning.ramp_job_partitioning_environment.RampJobPartitioningEnvironment`` and the below 'Using the RAMP Simulator in your Own Code' section).

 Various tricks have been used in ``RampClusterEnvironment`` to enable the simulation to scale to large network sizes without long simulation times.
 For example, the simulation